Come to Where I’m From is a national project that invites playwrights to write and perform mini-plays about their home towns.

-Since 2010 more than 180 playwrights from across the UK have written plays about the places that shaped them.
+Since 2010 more than 180 playwrights from across the UK have written plays about the places, the people and the ideas that shaped them.
 Together these plays make up a theatrical tapestry of the nation – a playwrights’ guide to Great Britain.

-Now all those audio plays are available to listen to on our free COME TO WHERE I’M FROM app available from the App Store and Google Play.
+Now all those audio plays are available to listen to on our free COME TO WHERE I’M FROM app available from the App Store.
 You can explore Leeds with Zodwa Nyoni, walk the streets of Liverpool with Helen Blakeman, hear James Graham’s tales of Mansfield, Mike Bartlett and Alice Birch on Oxford, Zia Ahmed on Cricklewood and lots, lots more.

 Come To Where I’m From is supported by Garrick Charitable Trust and Royal Victoria Hall Foundation.

 The COME TO WHERE I’M FROM app is a digital version of a project we’ve been working on since 2010.

 In 2010 we asked a group of writers to return to their home towns to pen short plays about the places that shaped them.
 Since then we’ve commissioned over 180 writers from Olivier Award winners to first-time writers.
 We’ve recorded each playwright performing their own play and created a smartphone app to house all the recordings.